MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 **To remove DFCI management and return device to factory new state:**

 1. Retire the device from Intune:
     1. In Endpoint Manager at endpoint.microsoft.com, choose **Devices** > **All Devices**.
-Select the device you want to retire, and then choose **Retire/Wipe.** To learn more, see [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/remote-actions/devices-wipe).
+    1. Select the device you want to retire, then choose **Retire/Wipe.**
+    To learn more, see [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/remote-actions/devices-wipe).
 2. Delete the Autopilot registration from Intune:
     1. Choose **Device enrollment > Windows enrollment > Devices**.
     2. Under Windows Autopilot devices, choose the devices you want to delete, then choose **Delete**.